 Disadvantages of Foreign Direct Investment

-In this article I discussed with you the 5 modes of entry into the international business which I discovered during my research of how to expand the business that I work for internationally.
+In this article, I discussed with you the 5 modes of entry into the international business which I discovered during my research on how to expand the business that I work for internationally.

 On another note, I am soon coming out with a book on various interesting things that you should do in your internships.
 Comment below or e-mail me to let me know the things you want me to add in it.